flywire/lo-p/docs/49-Ext_Doc_Event_Macros.md

 <RETURN> is pressed.
 A dialog, created by the macro, offers the user a choice of
 replacing the text by a number or clearing the textfield.

-To simplify the example a little, FormMacrosTest.odt was created by hand rather than programmatically.
+To simplify the example a little, `FormMacrosTest.odt` was created by hand rather than programmatically.
 Also, I'm going to attach the extension's macros to the button and textfield using Office's GUI, as explained shortly.

-I won’t explain all the contents of the FormMacros\ folder, because most of them were covered in early chapters, particularly in Chapter 45.
-For example, I won't be describing how I drew the "Number Extractor" dialog stored in dialogLibrary\NumExtractor.xdl since that technique was covered in the last chapter, in section 5.
+I won’t explain all the contents of the `FormMacros\` folder, because most of them were covered in early chapters, particularly in Chapter 45.
+For example, I won't be describing how I drew the "Number Extractor" dialog stored in `dialogLibrary\NumExtractor.xdl` since that technique was covered in the last chapter, in section 5.

-The new elements of FormMacros\ are the contents of manifest.xml and parcel- descriptor.xml.
+The new elements of `FormMacros\` are the contents of `manifest.xml` and `parcel- descriptor.xml`.

 manifest.xml states the location of the macros inside the extension, which in my case are in the Utils\ subdirectory.
 This is encoded as: